 Speed.
-I wanted a site that is extremely fast, lightweight and better for the planet
+I wanted a site that is fast, lightweight and better for the planet

 Pretty good, the load time hovers around 300ms and the page size at around 130kb without images.
 The lighthouse scores are fairly decent too with the lowest score being 73 for progressive web app features (this is mostly because I have disabled the service worker while I get up to speed with how they work).

 It turns out that a friend and colleague at work has also been experimenting with making WordPress more planet friendly at the same time.
 I highly recommend taking a read of his post on serving WordPress in just 7kb! quite the achievement and it shows there is probably a great deal room for improvement here.

 Resilient.
 A site can handle LOTS of traffic and to be redundant via the peer to peer web